Sky News Gets There Eventually - Guido Fawkes

 By 11 a.m., the words “momentum activist” had been added…

-Sky News has done the right thing, informing their viewers of the guest talking head’s affiliations, allowing them to judge their claims in light of that knowledge.
+Sky News has done the right thing, informing their viewers of the guest talking head’s affiliations, allowing the public to better judge the guest’s claims in light of that knowledge.
 Time for other broadcasters to follow suit…

 UPDATE: Sky’s Adam Boulton responds and he is not happy about transparency: